 Some organizations require a billing invoice from Oklahoma State University before a scholarship is issued on behalf of the student.
 If this is the case, the Office of the Bursar must be notified before the first day of the semester with the name and address of the organization, expected scholarship amount, and any required information that the organization may need in order to issue payment.

 The Office of the Bursar may be contacted at:

-113 Student Union (405) 744-5993 (http://www.okstate.edu/oavpc/bursar/ brshome.htm) Bursar@okstate.edu
+113 Student Union (405) 744-5993 (http://bursar.okstate.edu) email: Bursar@okstate.edu

 Scholarships and Financial Aid